fridastephanie/chorecoins/README.md

 Cloning this repository will not allow you to run it locally, as you would need to set up your own database, storage, and secrets.

 The project is live at: https://chorecoins.onrender.com - feel free to play around and explore the app!

+**Note:** This project uses Render's free tier.
+The first page load may be very slow due to cold starts, and scheduled tasks are only processed while the service is active.